30% OFF Tempcover fee in our app

 • Advertise to potential buyers – There are lots of ways to advertise, including online websites, social media such as Facebook marketplace, and classified adverts in newspapers, car magazines and trade publications.

-• Make sure your description matches the vehicle – It’s always best to be honest and transparent.
+• Make sure your description matches the vehicle – It’s always best to be honest and transparent when describing your vehicle.
+Be fair, clear and not misleading in all your advertising.

 • Be prompt and professional with enquiries from potential buyers – this is a business transaction and any delays or unprofessional behaviour could lose you a sale.